adurivault/FBMessage/PROCESSING.md

 This structure is a little bit complicated for our work, so we need to simplify it with a custom file of ours.
 In order to do this, please download the script [parser.py](https://github.com/adurivault/FBMessage/blob/master/parser.py), and insert it in the folder where you created your ``messages.json`` file.

 If you have a Mac or Linux, then python is already installed.
-Through your terminal, just type in the command :
+Through your terminal, just type in the command on Python 3 (you need to have pandas install) :

     python parser.py "message.json"